SZiv/RAMPSXB/README.md

 - A lot of additional space

-If you have questions, feel free to shoot me a message.
+If you have questions, feel free to shoot me a message, or if you want to learn more about the making of this project, see here: http://scottziv.com/?p=261

 Happy printing!